wmcdonald404/wmcdonald404.github.io/_pages/cv.md

 | Aug 1997 - Dec 1997 | Customer Engineering Ltd | Technical Support Administrator |

 # Technologies
-Over the years, I've researched, deployed, configured and operated hundreds of different pieces of technology.
+Over the years, I've used hundreds (maybe thousands, if we include major releases :-)) of different pieces of open-source and commercial technology.

+Whether that's configuring, deploying, testing, and operating in a hands-on capacity.
+Or designing solutions gluing together and integrating multiple components.
+Or assessing organisational impact of a new technology across a team or a business.

  This is an attempt to capture this more comprehensively than would reasonably fit on a CV.

 ## Operating Systems
 - BSD